The Megas (band): The Belmonts (2016–present)

+On July 11th, 2025, The Band became the first solely musical act to perform at Summer Games Done Quick, a Speedrunning charity marathon supporting Médecins Sans Frontières which was live streamed on Twitch.

 Musical style

 The original music from Mega Man 2 is an 8-bit format from the NES.
 The Megas use guitar, bass guitar, keyboard piano, and drums to create songs inspired by the original themes of each boss stage, as well as other soundtrack selections such as the enemy selected music and the ending song music.
+In an interview with the Rhythm and Pixels podcast, Josh Breeding discussed the band's process, which involves taking the different layers to a track apart and considering where each loop of melody would have moved on to if it had been longer.
 Original lyrics are created for the songs, typically centered around each of the Robot Masters' personalities, made up based on their level design and their appearance.